Home » Egg donation and IVF in Estonia

 Additionally, Estonia applies the European Tissue and Cells Directive which regulates assisted reproduction in the European Union.
 Fertility clinics in Estonia undergo regular safety and quality inspections by the Republic of Estonia Agency of Medicines – the body that issues licences for handling tissues and cells properly.

-IVF in Estonia – Frequently Asked Questions (FAQ)
+IVF in Estonia – frequently asked questions (FAQ)

 How much does IVF and egg donation cost in Estonia?

-The cost of a single own egg IVF cycle ranges from 2000 to 3000 Euros while an egg donation cycle may cost from 5000 to 6000 Euros.
+The cost of a single own egg IVF cycle ranges from €2000 to €3000 while an egg donation cycle may cost from €5000 to €6000.
 Additionally, patients may have to cover the costs of a medical consultation with a doctor and remember that initial advertised prices may not reveal the full cost – there are many add-ons included as well (e.g. treatment plan, sedation, egg collection, embryo transfer, egg collection).

 What kind of IVF treatment is legally allowed in Estonia?